cewing/training.python_web/source/presentations/week01.rst

 * You may not use the work for commercial purposes
 * You have to share your versions just like this one

-If you find mistakes, or see improvements, feel free to make a pull request
+Find mistakes?
+See improvements?
+Make a pull request.

 But First
 ---------